 Extreme ironing has been around for roughly 12 years now, it was an idea started in Leicester (UK) in 1997 that combines an exciting and dangerous experience with the dull and boring, and it certainly does that.

 This led to the development of Eso Ironing, a branch of EI that combines ironing with the principles of meditation, and a German extreme ironing research center, exploring the physics of the sport.

-In 2002 the German Extreme Ironing Section organised the highly successful World Championships in the village of Valley near Munich with German ironist, Hot Pants, winning the individual event and a British team winning the team event.
+In 2002 the German Extreme Ironing Section organized the highly successful World Championships in the village of Valley near Munich with German ironist, Hot Pants, winning the individual event and a British team winning the team event.

 The World Championships have lit the touch paper for the worldwide expansion of extreme ironing, with a number of other nations including Austria, Croatia, Chile and Australia demonstrating a flair for the sport.

 Well, it’s quite simple really, all you need is an iron, a board and some clothes, then it is suggested that you start of in your back garden before going more extreme, like mountainsides, woods or public places.